Lisa Hardesty, Ph.D., L.P.

 Psychiatry & Psychology

 When it came to eating, how did this past holiday season treat you?
 Was there a foreboding sense of doom based on a fear of excessive cookies and snacks?
-Perhaps you encountered nightmares related to copious amounts of food and sugarplums chasing you in the dark.
-While these examples may seem over the top, the feelings are very real for some, especially when food is related to addictive tendencies.
+Perhaps you encountered nightmares about copious amounts of food and sugarplums chasing you in the dark.
+While these examples may seem over the top, the feelings are real for some people, especially when food is related to addictive tendencies.
 That’s why adopting a healthy eating mindset is important throughout the entire year.

 Challenges with food around holidays and events

-Food presents a challenge during the holidays and events for a number of reasons:
+Food presents a challenge during holidays and events because:

 - Food is plentiful and readily available.

-- Food items are unique when compared to our everyday meals.
+- Food items are unique when compared to everyday meals.

 - Holiday foods are traditionally high in fat and calories.

 - Family time often is structured around food and the act of eating.